-Anandamide moleule (left) in the vicinity of a CB1 receptor pocket, into which it will fit.
+Anandamide molecule (left) in the vicinity of a CB1 receptor pocket, into which it will fit.

-'MINOR' CANNABINOIDS and other compounds in the vicinity of the receptor influence how it gets activated.
+'MINOR' CANNABINOIDS and other compounds in the vicinity of the receptor influence how it gets activated: the "entourage effect."

 The Scientist from previous page